Darth9590/PIC16F18877/README.md

 # PIC16F18877
-My attempt at learning PIC
+My attempt at learning PIC and C